What happened to COVID-19 hazard pay? Walmart, Kroger, and others called out in new report

 The money is “to acknowledge their dedication to maintaining safe, clean and stocked stores.
 The new Thank You Pay bookends an Appreciation Pay first provided to frontline associates for their efforts at the start of the pandemic in March,” spokesman Kristal Howard said in an email.

-Walmart, Lowe’s, and Costco didn’t immediately respond to Fast Company‘s request for comment
+Walmart and Lowe’s didn’t immediately respond to Fast Company‘s request for comment.

 According to Just Capital, other companies who’d bumped up their workers’ wages sometime since the coronavirus began to rage through the United States plan to let those expire.